-If you offer some sort of discount or credit to the referred user, you should enhance your sign up flow to reflect this change.
+If you offer some sort of discount or credit to the Referred User, you should enhance your signup flow to reflect this change.
 Whether you flag the newly created account for a pending account credit, add a generic discount code to their order, or give them additional free time, the reward fulfillment comes into play.

-Billing & Reward fulfillment
+Billing & Reward Fulfillment

-Depending on the reward that you have chosen for your referral program, the reward fulfillment can range from your customers automatically receiving a gift card through email, their next bill being lowered automatically through our Payment Provider integrations, or them receiving an account credit for a future purchase.
+Depending on the reward that you have chosen for your referral program, the reward fulfillment can range from your customers automatically receiving a gift card through email, their next bill being lowered automatically through our Payment Provider integrations, or receiving an account credit for a future purchase.

-Managing a referral program
+Managing a Referral Program

 So you have a referral program that’s up and running, great!
 Now let’s go over what you should keep an eye on.

-Take a look at your analytics
+Take a Look at Your Analytics

-The SaaSquatch portal’s Analytics page gives you vital information about your Referral Program’s performance.
+The SaaSquatch portal’s Analytics page gives you vital information about your referral program’s performance.

 Key Analytics metrics to look at:

 More information on what analytics metrics are available, definitions of each of the terms, and how to make the most of the analytics portal can be found in our analytics docs.

 The SaaSquatch Portal comes with a security system that helps you keep the bad apples out and reward real referrals.
 More info on our Security features is available in our documentation.

-Referral Program best practices
+Referral Program Best Practices

-Whether you launched your Referral Program months ago or are looking to kick off soon, these best practices and tips will help you get the best results.
+Whether you launched your referral program months ago or are looking to kick off soon, these best practices and tips will help you get the best results.

-Make sure the program is visible
+Make Sure the Program is Visible

 You can also incorporate the program information, or even the user’s unique sharelinks in transactional emails and other touch points inside your product.

-The core part of your Referral Program is the reward you hand out to your users.
+The core part of your referral program is the reward you hand out to your users.
 Pick a double sided reward that both sides would love to get.

 If you are running a B2B product or service where your users don’t pay the invoice themselves, consider a Gift Card program.
-Instead of getting a discount the user doesn’t feel or experience themselves, give them the opportunity to buy that new gadget or book to get a positive brand experience and keep the referrals flowing.
+Instead of getting a discount the user doesn’t feel or experience personally, give them the opportunity to buy that new gadget or book to get a positive brand experience and keep the referrals flowing.

 Having a hard time explaining the offer to your customers?
 Try keeping the offer simple so it’s easy to communicate to your customers.
-The rule of thumb is; If you can’t explain the offer to your customers in a single sentence, then simplify the offer.
+The rule of thumb is: If you can’t explain the offer to your customers in a single sentence, then simplify the offer.

 Looking for more ways to optimize your referral program?
-Download our E-Commerce Referral Marketing Guide
+Download our E-Commerce Referral Marketing Guide.

-Now that you have a healthy referral program acquiring new customers for you, here are some additional resources to help you get the most out of your referral marketing strategy.
+Now that you have a healthy referral program acquiring new customers for you, here are some additional resources to help you get the most out of your referral marketing strategy: